 The good thing if you invite your colleagues for a farewell lunch, you can also choose whatever restaurant you have on your to-do list.

 About the restaurant

-Egon van Hoof and Henry Pattiwael van Westerloo started the restaurant late 2015, both very experienced in the restaurant trade: Egon, the head-chef, worked before for Ron Blaauw and the previous 7 years as sous-chef at Aan de Poel** in Amstelveen and Henry, the maitre-sommelier, worked at Het Wapen van Amsterdam in ‘s Gravenland and most recently at Fitou in Loosdrecht.
-The cuisine is classic French with lots of pure and seasonal ingredients and Asian touches and received pretty good reviews from the get-go and it was awarded its first Michelin Star in December 2016.
+Egon van Hoof and Henry Pattiwael van Westerloo started the restaurant late 2015, both very experienced in the restaurant trade: Egon, the head-chef, worked before for Ron Blaauw and the previous 7 years as sous-chef at Aan de Poel** in Amstelveen and Henry, the maître-sommelier, worked at Het Wapen van Amsterdam in ‘s Gravenland and most recently at Fitou in Loosdrecht.
+The cuisine is classic French with lots of pure and seasonal ingredients and Asian touches and received pretty good reviews from the get-go, and it was awarded its first Michelin Star in December 2016.

 About the menu

-From a 6-course set menu there is a choice of 3 or 4 courses for lunch (€38/46) and 4 to 6 courses for dinner (€55/62/69).
+From a 6-course set menu, there is a choice of 3 or 4 courses for lunch (€38/46) and 4 to 6 courses for dinner (€55/62/69).
 These individual dishes – together with 7 other ones – are also available à la carte served as a starter (€22) or as a main course (€30).
 A cheese course (€16) and two other desserts (€14) are possible as well.
 At the time we went, there were no vegetarian options on the menu itself, but it did indicate that vegetarian dishes are available.
-They were perfectly capable to do so as one of my colleagues opted for the vegetarian lunch menu and she was delighted.
+They were perfectly capable of doing so as one of my colleagues opted for the vegetarian lunch menu, and she was delighted.

 We had the luck that the weather was fantastic, so we enjoyed our lunch outdoors on their terrace.
-The daily Chef’s lunch menu was purposely kept light with 2 fish courses and 1 veal course, which was a great suggestion for 3 of us (who also opted for wine pairings throughout the lunch).
+The daily Chef’s lunch menu was purposely kept light with 2 fish courses and 1 veal course, which was an excellent suggestion for 3 of us (who also opted for wine pairings throughout the lunch).
 The other colleague opted for an elderflower based mocktail (€8,50).

-One of my collegues decided to switch the dessert for the cheese course which was met with approval.
-Afterwards we concluded with coffee and yummy friandises (€6.75).
+One of my colleagues decided to switch the dessert for the cheese course, which was met with approval.
+Afterwards, we concluded with coffee and yummy friandises (€6.75).